 Lasselle Sports Park

 Lasselle Sports Park is a developer-constructed (no cost to the City) project of 12.8 acres.
 Amenities include: restroom and concession, three turf football/soccer fields with natural turf, exercise track, security lighting, picnic facilities, play apparatus for ages 2-5 and 5-12, and parking for approximately 200 vehicles.
-The sports park is scheduled to open in Fall 2014.

 Also of Interest...

-Volunteer to Be on the Park Patrol
+Volunteer to be on the Park Patrol

 As a Park Patrol Volunteer, the goal is to enforce park rules, enhance visitor safety, and promote park programs and visitor services offered by the Parks and Community Services Department.